MSE250/Plotting-Guidebook-for-MSE-250/README.md

 ### Please read the annotations carefully and follow the instructions provided.
 ### By adhering to the guidance at every step, the majority of issues you encounter can be resolved with the information found in the annotations.
-### However, if you neglect to read the instructions, or only partially follow them, nobody cannot guarantee a solution to your problems.
+### However, if you neglect to read the instructions, or only partially follow them, nobody can guarantee a solution to your problems.